eddiebeltran33/swstarter/README.md

 - [ ] Resource id must be sanitized before being stored in the database
 - [ ] The search term in both people and movie endpoints should probably be normalized for easier grouping in aggregation process (trim spaces, lowercase, remove special characters, etc)
+- [ ] Not considering errors in the SWAPI responses

 ## Poetic Licenses (stuff that wouldn't cut it in a real project)